BenjaminBaroux/css-test/README.md

 For this following test,

-I Used SASS (scss) witch is a modular approach and worked with Git.
+I used SASS (scss) witch is a modular approach and worked with Git.

 I created a responsive HTML page with the following elements: